Online MBA Programs in General Management

 John Fitzgerald

-John Fitzgerald is the director of marking and communications for the REALTOR® Association of the Fox Valley in St. Charles, Illinois.
+John Fitzgerald is the director of marketing and communications for the REALTOR® Association of the Fox Valley in St. Charles, Illinois.
 He also serves as the executive director of the International Business Council, working to drive global change through business.

 Fitzgerald received a bachelor of business administration degree from St. Francis University in Joliet, Illinois, and a master of business administration degree from the University of Notre Dame.